tomorrowdevs-projects/challenges/challenges/easy/find-missing-number/README.md

 # Find the missing number

-You are given an unsorted array containing all the integers from `X` to `Y` inclusively.
+You are given an unsorted array containing all the integers from `X` to `Y`.
 However, one number is missing.
 Write a function to find and return this number.

 **Bonus point**: What are the time and space complexities of your solution?